dwyl/phoenix-content-negotiation-tutorial/README.md

 <br />

-### Conclusion
+### But Wait!
+There's More ...

-In this brief tutorial we have shown how to render `HTML` and `JSON` in the _same_ route/controller using content negotiation.
+So far in the tutorial we have shown from first principals how to render `HTML` and `JSON` in the _same_ route/controller using content negotiation.

-While this approach is _fine_ for an MVP/tutorial, we feel we can do _much_ better.
+While this approach is _fine_ for an MVP/tutorial, we feel we can do _much_ better!

 ## Part 2